 Balthazar Wine Bar

-Balthazar Wine Bar at Street 24 is a relatively new addition to Siem Reap’s bar scene.
-Andrew Mittell and Nick Gorgoglione opened it in June 2018, just a stone throw away from the beautiful Treeline Hotel, an environment and art-friendly hotel you should consider booking too!
+at Street 24 is a relatively new addition to Siem Reap’s bar scene.
+Andrew Mittell and Nick Gorgoglione opened it in June 2018, just a stone’s throw away from the beautiful Treeline Hotel, an environment and art-friendly hotel you should consider booking too!
 The guys were visiting Siem Reap on several occasions.
-They fell in love with its vibrant food and drinks scene and decided to add their passion into it.
+They fell in love with its vibrant food and drinks scene and decided to add their passion to it.

 This wine bar also works towards increasing its sustainability, by using biodegradable straws and compostable rubbish bags.

 Blue Pumpkin is a famous bakery and ice cream parlor in Siem Reap, that expanded throughout Cambodia.
 Besides 13 outlets nationwide, they also supply other businesses with their products.

 This is a great place to grab a sandwich, such as Ham & Cheese Croissant, or Nompang with Braised Pork and Mushroom, as an upgrade to the French baguette sandwich.
 You can add Iced Matcha with Red Bean to your meal, as I did, or choose any other latte, fruit shake, or even draft beer!

 The real flamboyant star of Blue Pumpkin’s menu is an Ice Cream Fondue!
 It comes with 14 flavors of your choice!
 You read it right, 14!
 Don’t even try to drown in this rainbow extravaganza all by yourself, bring friends along!

 Blue Pumpkin is a big family-owned company.
 While not a gay business per se, they do have LGBT personnel in their managing positions.